 - Be able to confirm in writing that neither they nor their families would otherwise be able to pay for the proposed course of study

 - Be willing to confirm that they will return to their home country as soon as their period of study is complete

-– details of family and financial background: your financial situation growing up, are you the first in your family to go to university?
+- – details of family and financial background: your financial situation growing up, your current approximate annual family income, are you the first in your family to go to university?

-– any additional information you think will help your application – extenuating financial circumstances, other financial burdens or constraints
+- – any additional information you think will help your application – extenuating financial circumstances, other financial burdens

 - Candidates will be assessed on academic merit by a Selection Panel consisting of three academic members.

 - The assessment of your application will be based on the information in the application submitted via the CSC’s Electronic Application System (EAS) and in your on-line application for admission to study at SOAS.
 Selectors will be looking at the degree results, and also at academic references, statement and other relevant information.